core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 If security is required, CoAP group communication as described in this specification MUST use Group OSCORE.
 In particular, a CoAP group as defined in {{sec-groupdef}} and using secure group communication is associated to an OSCORE security group, which includes:

-* All members of the CoAP group, i.e. the CoAP endpoints configured (also) as CoAP servers and listening to the group's multicast IP address on the group's UDP port.
+* All members of the CoAP group, i.e. the CoAP endpoints configured (also) as CoAP servers and -- in case of IP multicast transport -- listening to the group's multicast IP address on the group's UDP port.

-* All further CoAP endpoints configured only as CoAP clients, that send (multicast) CoAP requests to the CoAP group.
+* All further CoAP endpoints configured only as CoAP clients, that may send CoAP group requests to the CoAP group.

 ## Secure Group Maintenance # {#chap-sec-group-maintenance}